PurplProto/pb-updater/readme.md

 ## TODO

-1. Added an update checker
+1. Add an update checker
 1. Option to save user variables (use a dot file and then source it)
 1. Create Contribution.md guide